Medicine and Surgery MBChB Graduate Entry Course

 Modules in the fourth year

-• Non-credit bearing - Clinical Procedural Skills
+• Clinical Procedural Skills - Non-credit bearing

-• Non-credit bearing - Immediate Life Support
+• Immediate Life Support - Non-credit bearing

-• Non-credit bearing - Elective and Report
+• Elective and Report - 10 credits

 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
-Unless indicated otherwise, the modules listed for this programme are for students starting in 2022.
+Unless indicated otherwise, the modules listed for this programme are for students starting in 2024.
 On rare occasions, we may need to make unexpected changes to compulsory modules; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.

 Fees